Instructor: Dr. Hakan Aydin (email@example.com)

 All exams are closed book.
-The final exam will be cumulative; that is, it will include all topics discussed during the term.
-Unlike the midterm and final exams, the timing of the quizzes will not be announced in advance.
+The final exam will be cumulative; that is, it will include all the topics discussed during the term.

 All students must abide by the GMU Honor Code and CS Department's Honor Code and Academic Integrity Policies during the semester.
 The students are supposed to work individually on the assignments.
-Collaboration will be allowed only for the group assignments/labs, within each group.
 We reserve the right to use automated tools such as MOSS to detect plagiarism.
 Violations of the Honor Code will result in an F. Those violations will be also reported to the GMU Honor Council.

-Class Home Page: Throughout the term, all course material (announcements, slides, handouts, etc.) will be available on the GMU Blackboard system and/or the Piazza system (Section 001, Section 002), as determined by the instructor of the section.
+Class Home Page: Throughout the term, all course material (announcements, slides, handouts, etc.) will be available on the GMU Blackboard system.
+Important announcements will be also sent by e-mail to the students' GMU e-mail addresses.

 Contacting the instructors/TAs: The preferred communication medium is Piazza.
-The students can send private messages to the instructors (professor, GTA, UTA) as well as post public questions visible to all students and tag everything by topic.
-The students should make sure to sign up to the Piazza page of their own section.
+The students can send private messages to the instructors (professor, GTAs, UTAs) as well as post public questions visible to all students and tag everything by topic.

 Classroom Behavior: During the lectures, the students should avoid behavior that may distract others, including chatting, sleeping, playing games.
 The use of electronic devices (including laptops, tablets, cell phones, smartphones, etc.) is not allowed in this class.
 If you feel that your learning will be hampered by not having access to your tablet/laptop computer for note-taking or other course-related purpose, you should speak to the instructor at the beginning of the term.